ShivamGoyal-1509/BUEC530/README.md

 ### Overview

-This project calculates the shortest distance between two sets of geographical points using the **Haversine formula**.
+The file dist_final_multi_point2multi_point.py calculates the shortest distance between two sets of geographical points using the **Haversine formula**.
 It supports:
 - Reading geographical data from CSV files.
 - Validating latitude and longitude values.
 - Converting coordinates in Degrees-Minutes-Seconds (DMS) format to decimal degrees.